Jaredk3nt/roldnd/World/races.md

 #### Kol

-> ( the o is pronounced at the back of the throat)

 ###### Backstory

 The Kol are an older race that has existed deep within *The Sphere* since their species inception.
 Often cited as the first race to become master Adepts, they consistently produce high-level Adept.
 Kol hold the Adept abilities is high regard and believe it to be a gift bestowed upon sentient life by *"The Presence"*. *"The Presence"* is how the Kol refer to the universe, as they believe it to be a living being.
 While the race is heavily based upon connection to *The Presence* and the Adept ability, around 0.5% of the population is considered *"barren"* and are devoid of any ability.
 Many of these *barren* feel less attached to the belief system of the Kol or even vindictive towards it.
 Typically the only *enhanced* Kol are from the *barren* as the addition to their bodies is seen as a slight towards the processes that made them.